writetome51/big-dataset-paginator/README.md

     // Total number of items the app can have loaded in memory.
     // If your data source doesn't allow you to request batches the size of multiple
     // pages, set this to same value as this.itemsPerPage.
-    // Note: if this isn't evenly divisible by this.itemsPerPage, its value is
+    // NOTE: if this isn't evenly divisible by this.itemsPerPage, its value is
     // lowered until it is.

 currentPageNumber: number